-Edentulism - Adult Tooth Loss
+Adult Tooth Loss aka Edentulism

-There are treatment options to replace a missing tooth.
+Treatment options to replace missing teeth.

 What is Edentulism?